 Activity 4 was getting more personal seeing myself from a whole different perspective.

 How we define ourselves as an individual and as a mom, our unique characteristics, interests, and hobbies.
 I also listed down my goals for myself and for my family.

 Self-care – it is a deliberate act and a daily process of attending to our needs – body, mind, emotions and spirit.
 It includes the shaping of our daily routine, relationships, and environment to mindfully enrich ourselves as our own person.

 2. Moms wear many hats

-3. Moms are the nurturers and family’s emotional anchor
+3. Moms are the nurturers and the family’s emotional anchor

 “Self-care is a call to Mindfulness.
 It is to BE instead of to DO.
-It is pausing, reflecting, and being present in the moment.
-It is a treat and responsibility to the self!”
+Pausing, reflecting, and being present in the moment.
+It’s a treat and responsibility to the self!”